Mojang/minecraft-editor-extension-starter-kit/README.md

 This will build your project, and package up the resource and behavior packs.
 The resultant `.mceditoraddon` file will be created in the `./dist` folder inside your Extension project folder.
 Just copy it, email it, pop it on your OneDrive - whatever and wherever you want.

-Anyone will be able to double-click open the file and it will automatically be installed into their Minecraft development folders for them to include in their own Editor projects.
+Anyone will be able to double-click open the file and it will automatically be installed into their Minecraft behavior/resource pack folders for them to include in their own Editor projects.

 &nbsp;